-Following on from the foundations of the rig (guitars and amps), there’s a lot of clever things happening on the pedal side of things.
-It’s also the hardest part of the rig to work out, as beside trying to analyse videos and photos, there’s not a huge amount of information online about what pedals Mike uses, and more importantly how he uses them.
+Following on from the foundations of the rig (guitars and amps), there are a lot of clever things happening on the pedal side of things.
+It’s also the hardest part of the rig to work out, as besides trying to analyse videos and photos, there’s not a huge amount of information online about what pedals Mike uses, and more importantly how he uses them.

-On first glance, Mike’s pedal board actually appears to be pretty straightforward.
+At first glance, Mike’s pedal board actually appears to be pretty straightforward.
 It’s certainly not huge.
-However, the really interesting thing for us is how the pedals are used to split the signal, and trying to work out what sits on the guitar side of the chain, vs. what sits on the bass side.
+However, the really interesting thing for us is how the pedals are used to split the signal, and try to work out what sits on the guitar side of the chain, vs. what sits on the bass side.